FiberedSkies/fibered-cat/content/home.md

 # hello, friend :)
 My name is sushi <3

-I don't quite know what you'd call me.
-R&D engineer or something.

-In my free time, I research emergence and stability in complex systems.

-I do systems programming in Rust and C/C++.
-I particularly enjoy working on high performance systems, simulators, and ML-based adaptive systems.

-I believe in radical open source, open access to knowledge and technology, and symbiotic collaboration.
-I strongly oppose the plutocracy, and see a unique power in federated research collectives who boast these values, in keeping techocapital power structures in check.
-I see knowledge enclosure as a form of parasitism on public intellectual labor.
+I'm a systems tinkerer, love all things autonomous systems theory and systems programming.
+I mainly work in Rust, Python, and C/C++ and am trying to learn Lean4 right now.

+I've worked in autonomous systems R&D for 3 years, lately using RL + LLMs in automated evasion agents, multi-objective pathfinders, and companion agents.

+I believe in free and open source software as a means of resisting digital oppression, data privacy as a default digital right, and access to secure self-hosted tech as a necessity to maintain digital sovereignty.

 ---

-### OSS
+### FOSS

 Some open source stuff I've contributed to includes:

-- [kala](https://github.com/FiberedSkies/kala): Extremely fast agent-based simulator framework, built in Rust.
+- [kala](https://github.com/Harness-Labs/kala): Extremely fast agent-based simulator framework, built in Rust.
 (WIP)
-- [koho](https://github.com/FiberedSkies/koho): Spectral analysis of cellular sheaves of arbitrary types, built in Rust (WIP)
+- [koho](https://github.com/Harness-Labs/koho): Spectral analysis of cellular sheaves of arbitrary types, built in Rust (WIP)
+- [topoi](https://github.com/Harness-Labs/topoi): Computational topos library, built in Rust (WIP)
 - [arbiter](https://github.com/anthias-labs/arbiter): Agent-based Ethereum sandbox, built in Rust.

 ---